Listen to this article

 Hong Kong’s property market in 2017 & 2018: A throwback

-Hong Kong’s property market is one of the hottest and Hong Kong real estate is among the most expensive in the world, outperforming places like Singapore and Sydney.
+Hong Kong’s property market is one of the hottest and real estate is among the most expensive in the world, outperforming places like Singapore and Sydney.

-Real estate prices have increased by double digits the past years, in the second quarter of 2018, the year-on-year price increase was 13.5%, a bit higher than the price increase in the first quarter of 2018.
+Prices have increased by double digits and in the second quarter of 2018, the year-on-year price increase was 13.5%, a bit higher than the price increase in the first quarter.

-Nowadays, you can buy a 10 bedroom house in several European countries, for the same price as of a 28 square meter apartment in Hong Kong.
-And the average price per square meter in Ho Chi Minh City is 14% of that in Hong Kong.
+Nowadays, you can buy a 10 bedroom house in several European countries, for the same price as a 28 square meter apartment in Hong Kong.
+And the average price per square meter in Ho Chi Minh City is 14% of that in Hong Kong, which is quite astonishing.

-The government has seen no other solution than to introduce regulatory changes, and many Hong Kongers turn their eyes to real estate market overseas, to places like Bangkok, Osaka, and Ho Chi Minh City, just to mention a few.
+This has resulted in a situaton where the government has seen no other solution than to introduce regulatory changes.
+At the same time, many Hong Kongers turn their eyes to real estate markets overseas and places like Bangkok, Osaka, and Ho Chi Minh City.

 Why is Hong Kong property so expensive?